 If you are admitted to an out-of-network hospital due to an emergency condition, those services are always covered.
 We will continue to cover those services until you are medically stable and can safely transfer to an in-network hospital.
-Emergency services furnished by an out-of-network provider will be reimbursed on the same basis as a network provider and you will not be billed for charges above the allowed amount under the Balance Billing Protection Act (BBPA) and No Surprises Act (NSA).
+Emergency services furnished by an out-of-network provider will be reimbursed in compliance with applicable laws.
 If you choose to stay in the out-of-network hospital after you are medically stable and can safely transfer to an in-network hospital, you may be subject to additional charges which may not be covered by your plan, including charges above the allowed amount.